Tchouanga12/Adversarial-Attack/README.md

 	- you can make use of the provided target folder to experiement.

 ## Amelioration
-Defining a mask as the variable you will optimize and then perform the gradient descent optimizing this variable which have already the right shape.
+Defining a mask as the variable you will optimize and then perform the gradient descent optimizing the variable which has already the right shape.